All Episodes

 I think this is the last gasp.

-By the time we get down to the actual nominees being chosen and get the race, this is going to be a brutal campaign because I think Mrs. Clinton and uh and her apparatus know that this is this is their last chance to get control of this country and shape it and form it and flake it in the vision that they want.
+By the time we get down to the actual nominees being chosen and get the race, this is going to be a brutal campaign because I think Mrs. Clinton and her apparatus know that this is their last chance to get control of this country and shape it and form it and flake it in the vision that they want.

 Because after this, younger generations are going to be coming of age and not going to want anything to do with baby boomer values.

-So I think that's one of the things that is that is uh uh going to motivate and inspire, particularly Clinton Inc.
+So I think that's one of the things that is going to motivate and inspire particularly Clinton Inc., especially herself and Bill personally.

 This is the last chance.

-Last chance to get hold of the apparatus of this country and shape it, form it, flake it in the vision that they want, uh, perhaps for for eight years.
+Last chance to get hold of the apparatus of this country and shape it, form it, flake it in the vision that they want, perhaps for eight years.

-So uh and by the way, I think that's gonna be an incredibly motivating turnout factor for Republicans.
+And by the way, I think that's going to be an incredibly motivating turnout factor for Republicans.

-Uh if that if that image and picture of what's at stake here, you want the sixties radicals who are already running universities, and much of the drive-by media.
+If that image and picture of what's at stake here, you want the 60s radicals who are already running universities and much of the drive-by media.

 Do you want them in the White House?